 VA Health Care offers qualified individuals up to 30 days per year of VA Respite Care.
 Co-payments may be required dependent on one's Priority Group.
 Also, under Veterans Directed Care as part of HCBS, a veteran can choose to allocate some of their budget on respite care services.

-To assist veterans in aging in place, more is required than human based caregiving.
+To assist veterans in aging in place, more than human based caregiving is required.
 It is important to enable veterans to live as independently as possible both for their own sense of self-reliance and because it is cost effective.
-To do so, often requires the purchase of durable medical equipment and that modifications be made to the home or place of residence to accommodate for the medical equipment and for their physical challenges.
+To do so, often requires the purchase of durable medical equipment and modifications made to the home or place of residence to accommodate for the medical equipment and for their physical challenges.

 Durable Medical Equipment, also called DME or Home Medical Equipment, refers to long lasting and reusable medical equipment that helps persons to function independently on a daily basis and to manage their activities of daily living.
 For example, standalone equipment such as wheelchairs, home hospital beds and walkers, as well as fixed items such as handrails and wheelchair ramps and finally smaller electronic items such as nebulizers, home blood testing kits and ventilators are all considered to be DME.